 # deploy the Ingress rules

-kubectl apply -f istio-deepdive/ingress.yaml
+kubectl apply -f istio-deepdive/ingress/nginx-ingress.yaml

 👀 Check Detailed Flow